 Related Reading: Empathy vs Sympathy: What's the Difference?

-Are You Moving in the Best Interest of Yourself or Your Kids?
+Are You Moving in the Best Interest of Yourself, Your Kids—or Both?

 Navigating chaotic school and work schedules on top of multiple activities and personal responsibilities takes a lot of effort and planning.
 Coordinating schedules between multiple people and households is not an easy task.
 Using time effectively is important; yet remember to ask yourself if what you’re doing is more about you or the kids.
 It is unnecessary and unrealistic to rearrange schedules to accommodate the children fully; however, considering their needs is crucial.